Kotlin/kotlinx.serialization/docs/examples.md

-# Serialization documentation and example cases.
+# Serialization documentation and example cases

 **Note**: Cases are presented here as a series of *unit-tests* using non-standard *unquoted* JSON for ease of presentation.
 Standards-compliant JSON is supported, too.
 Just replace `JSON.unquoted` with plain `JSON`.